vrockai/pipeline-test/docs/content.md

 ---

-## Integration of stool microbiota, proteome and amino acid profiles to discriminate patients with adenomas and colorectal cancer.
+## Integration of stool microbiota, proteome and amino acid profiles to discriminate patients with adenomas and colorectal cancer
- 15.11.2022, _S Bosch, A Acharjee, MN Quraishi, IV Bijnsdorp, P Rojas, A Bakkali, EE Jansen, P Stokkers, J Kuijvenhoven, TV Pham, AD Beggs, CR Jimenez, EA Struys, GV Gkoutos, TG de Meij, NK de Boer_

-_Humans, Proteome, Colorectal Neoplasms, Chromatography, Liquid, RNA, Ribosomal, 16S, Amino Acids, Gastrointestinal Microbiome, Tandem Mass Spectrometry, Adenoma, Feces_
-Screening for colorectal cancer (CRC) reduces its mortality but has limited sensitivity and specificity.
-Aims We aimed to explore potential biomarker panels for CRC and adenoma detection and to gain insight into the interaction between gut microbiota and human metabolism in the presence of these lesions.

 [Source](https://doi.org/10.1080/19490976.2022.2139979)

-10.1080/19490976.2022.2139979

 ---

-## Human gut homeostasis and regeneration: the role of the gut microbiota and its metabolites.
+## Human gut homeostasis and regeneration: the role of the gut microbiota and its metabolites
- 12.11.2022, _CM Arenas-Gómez, E Garcia-Gutierrez, JS Escobar, PD Cotter_

-The healthy human gut is a balanced ecosystem where host cells and representatives of the gut microbiota interact and communicate in a bidirectional manner at the gut epithelium.
-As a result of these interactions, many local and systemic processes necessary for host functionality, and ultimately health, take place.
-Impairment of the integrity of the gut epithelium diminishes its ability to act as an effective gut barrier, can contribute to conditions associated to inflammation processes and can have other negative consequences.
-Pathogens and pathobionts have been linked with damage of the integrity of the gut epithelium, but other components of the gut microbiota and some of their metabolites can contribute to its repair and regeneration.
-Here, we review what is known about the effect of bacterial metabolites on the gut epithelium and, more specifically, on the regulation of repair by intestinal stem cells and the regulation of the immune system in the gut.
-Additionally, we explore the potential therapeutic use of targeted modulation of the gut microbiota to maintain and improve gut homeostasis as a mean to improve health outcomes.

 [Source](https://doi.org/10.1080/1040841X.2022.2142088)

-10.1080/1040841X.2022.2142088

 ---